Off Road Adventures

 When you’re off the bike you can kick back at Zero Neuf.
 Eat and drink in Café Zero Neuf, snooze in a hammock, take a dip in our saltwater pool or wild swim in the river at the bottom of our garden.

-We’ll collect you from Toulouse / Carcassonne airport and once you’re settled at Zero Neuf and your bike has been set-up, we’ll head out for our first ride.
+Once you’re settled at Zero Neuf and your bike has been set-up, we’ll head out for our first ride.
 It’ll be a short spin to stretch the legs and give you a small taste of what this place is all about.
-It’ll then be time for apéro and dinner.
+It’ll then be time for apéro and dinner

 BOIS DE RABOTE